makeabilitylab/physcomp/sensors/photoresistors.md

 #### Photoresistor spectral response graph

-CdS is most responsive to wavelengths of visible light ranging from 400nm (violet) to 800nm (red); however, their sensitivity peaks between 500nm (green) and 700nm (red).
+Photoresistors are also not uniformly responsive to all wavelengths of light.
+Their sensitivity peaks between 500nm (green) and 700nm (red).
 See the relative spectral response graph below:

 ![Graph of relative spectral response showing that CdS is most sensitive to wavelengths of light between 500-700nm](assets/images/Photoresistor_RelativeSpectralResponse_Adafruit.png)
 Graph from [Adafruit](https://learn.adafruit.com/photocells/measuring-light).